Equal Access: Universal Design of an Academic Department

 - Do pictures in departmental publications and on websites include people with diverse characteristics with respect to race, gender, age, and disability?

 - In key publications, does the department include a statement about its commitment to universal access and procedures for requesting disability-related accommodations?
 For example, you could include the following statement: "The [name] Department values diversity and strives to make courses, information resources, and services accessible to all potential students and visitors.
 Please inform faculty and staff of accessibility barriers you encounter and request accommodations that will make courses, services, and information resources accessible to you."
-Ideally use the institution's diversity statement.
+Ideally use the institution's standard diversity statement.

 - Are key documents provided in language(s) other than English?